-Please pay attention to the size of sleeper berth on the train.
+Please pay attention to the size of the sleeper berth on the train

-For long-distance train travel, we probably consider taking a sleeper in priority.
-When you take a train ride by hard sleeper, please pay attention to the size of berth.
+For long-distance train travel, we probably consider taking a sleeper as a priority.
+When you take a train ride by hard sleeper, please pay attention to the size of the berth.
 DONNOT imagine the size!
-The size of hard sleeper is: 1800mm*500mm.
+The size of the hard sleeper is 1800 mm*500 mm.
 Please avoid your quilt or personal things falling on others since the berth is narrow!
-There are 3 berths on each side in each cabin: lower berth, middle berth and upper berth.
-The height from lower to upper berth should be: 970mm, 745mm, 550mm.
-If you’re quite strapping, it may be uncomfortable for you to sleep a very long time on the berth.
-If you can afford the cost of soft sleeper, you probably can consider taking a soft sleeper of which size is 1900mm*700mm.
+There are 3 berths on each side of each cabin: lower berth, middle berth, and upper berth.
+The height from the lower to upper berth should be 970mm, 745mm, and 550mm.
+If you're quite strapping, it may be uncomfortable for you to sleep a very long time on the berth.
+If you can afford the cost of a soft sleeper, you probably can consider taking a soft sleeper whose size is 1900 mm*700 mm.
 Only 2 berths on each side: lower berth and upper berth.